-4174S1/4174S2 Chamber Orchestra
+4174S1/4174S2 Advanced Chamber Orchestra

 The Chamber Orchestra class is made up of 8-10 violins, 2-3 violas, 2 celli, and 1 string bass.
 It will follow the approved advanced orchestra curriculum.
+Participation in I.S.S.M.A.
+Solo & Ensemble Contest is a required component of this course.